Looking for a one-on-one Harvest vs Toggl comparison?

-- Take note of trends by comparing tracked hours vs. their capacity week-over-week.
+- Take note of trends by comparing tracked hours vs. employees’ capacity.

-- Break down the billable and non-billable to see if they are spending time on the right tasks.
+- Break down the billable and non-billable hours to see if they spend time on the right tasks.

 - Get an overview of all the projects a team member has worked on.